second-state/linear-timelock-smart-contract/README.md

 Always keep an exact record of how many tokens (sum total of all ERC20 tokens) which you allocated to the users.
 This sum total figure is required for the next step (and ensures that there will be the exact amount of tokens in the linear timelock contract to service all of the users, who will be performing the unlock).

 ### Transfer ERC20 tokens to the linear timelock contract

+- [ ] Check that the amounts of tokens allocated to each address, in the previous step, are correct.

-From the ERC20 token contract, use the `transfer` function to transfer ERC20 tokens to the linear timelock smart contract's address.
+- [ ] Once completely satisfied with all of the above, transfer the appropriate amount of ERC20 tokens (i.e. the sum total of all ERC20 tokens which you allocated to the users in the previous step) to the linear timelock smart contract's address.

 ![Screen Shot 2022-01-24 at 1 15 46 pm](https://user-images.githubusercontent.com/9831342/150716642-b2d63734-e928-4513-aa44-860e016be358.png)

-You can confirm that these tokens have been transferred by pasting the linear timelock contract's address into the ERC20 contract's `balanceOf` function, as shown below.
+- [ ] Confirm that these tokens have been transferred by pasting the linear timelock contract's address into the ERC20 contract's `balanceOf` function, as shown below.

 ![Screen Shot 2022-01-24 at 1 19 48 pm](https://user-images.githubusercontent.com/9831342/150716797-ec250368-538d-4105-80c2-8427031b57c6.png)

 ### Finalize owner participation
-Once all allocations have been made and the ERC20 tokens have been transferred into the linear timelock contract, the owner can call the linear timelock contract's `finalizeAllIncomingDeposits()` function.
+- [ ] Once all allocations have been made and the ERC20 tokens have been transferred into the linear timelock contract, the owner can call the linear timelock contract's `finalizeAllIncomingDeposits()` function.
 This makes the linear timelock non-custodial, whereby the contract owner has no ability to alter token amounts and so forth.
 The operation of the linear timelock contract is purely based on the math in the `transferTimeLockedTokensAfterTimePeriod` function from this point forward.

 # How to use this linear timelock DApp